pure4j/pure4j/README.md

 * `@Pure` is applied on a method level, and indicates that the method is deterministic and has no side effects.
 * `@ImmutableValue` is applied on a class-level.
 It indicates that the class is immutable after construction.
 Also it indicates that the instance methods on the class are @Pure.
 * `@MutableUnshared` is also applied at class-level.
-It indicates that the class contains some mutable state, however, that mutable state is never leaves the class:  all method arguments are immutable and return types are immutable too.
+It indicates that the class contains some mutable state, however, that mutable state never leaves the class:  all method arguments are immutable and return types are immutable too.

 There are various other supporting annotations, but these are the main ones.
 Specification for each is here.